 My 14 yr. old son writes "I recently read Mr. Greene's novels the first book, Warship Poseidon, was excellent and very quick to the action that set a good foundation for the second.
 Castle of Fire was very flowing and kept the reading interesting and very exciting.
 This book can be compared to many well know authors.
 Greene makes the reader feel a connection with Jonathan Moore.
 This book it is spot on with the time period and is comparable to some of Bernard Cornwell's books.
 I would highly recommend this book as part of a series that will really grasp the reader."

 Tim Fairchild, author of "Zero Point" I really enjoyed this book!
 October 27, 2012

 All I can say is; Well Done Peter Greene!
-His novel, The Adventures of Jonathan Moore, Skull Eye Island is a breath of fresh air for readers of all ages.
-The story grabs you from the start as young Jonathan Moore; living on the streets, is shanghaied and forced to serve aboard the British war Ship, The Poseidon.
+His novel, The Adventures of Jonathan Moore, Warship Poseidon is a breath of fresh air for readers of all ages.
+The story grabs you from the start as young Jonathan Moore; living on the streets, is shanghaied and forced to serve aboard the British war ship, the HMS Poseidon.
 From there the action is non stop.
-Great characters you can truly relate too.
+Great characters you can truly relate to.
 A novel well written.
-I highly recommend Skull Eye Island for a fun filled read.
+I highly recommend Warship Poseidon for a fun filled read.

 John O. Great read!
 September 21, 2011

 I almost read this in one sitting.
 Great story and characters.
 I loved the way he explained the origin of some of the ship terminology (who knew that's why is was called the poop deck!).
 I can't wait for the sequel to see what else they get up to.

 Mark D. K. Refreshing and fun!
 February 13, 2012